Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.13/README.md

 #### Functional requirements

 *Admins can search for and select a staff profile to edit.
-*Editable fields include contact information(email and phone number), specialization, name, ID and license number.
+*Editable fields include contact information(email and phone number), specialization, name and license number.
 *The system logs all profile changes, and any changes to contact information trigger a confirmation email to the staff member.
 *The edited data is updated in real-time across the system.